thisisclement/ga_dsi_project/Project3/README.md

 _r/MentalHealth_ and _r/Psychology_ were chosen because it is neither too similar nor too different.
 There are overlapping topics and we can see if the accuracy of the classification is indeed going to be good or bad.

 A few machine learning models will be going through supervised learning to be trained on existing data from each Subreddit.
-The model with the best accuracy will be the model of choice for this classfication problem.
+The model with the best accuracy will be the model of choice for this classification problem.
 This model can continue to train on new data for new posts to enhance its accuracy.

 ## Executive Summary